Menu

 First-Year JD Students

-All 1L students in the bottom two quartiles of the class at the end of the Autumn semester will be assigned a specific advisor for further academic advising.
+• Students in the bottom two quartiles of the class at the end of the Spring semester will be assigned an advisor for further academic advising during the following Autumn semester.

 Upper-Level JD Students

-To be considered in good standing at the College of Law, upper-level JD students must have a cumulative GPA of 2.30 or higher at the end of each academic year in May.
+To be considered in good standing at the College of Law, upper-level JD students must have a cumulative GPA of 2.300 or higher at the end of each academic year.
 Grades received in the Summer session are not included in a student’s GPA for the prior academic year.

 LLM & MLS (MJ) Programs